mhanlon/ARKitDemoPlayground/README.md

 * [ARKit Documentation](https://developer.apple.com/documentation/arkit) - the ARKit developer docs

+The `touchesBegan` code seems a little... reluctant in Swift Playgrounds.
+But I've added the playground view controller as an `ARSessionDelegate` and receive messages when horizontal planes are detected, so you'll now see pixelated pears littering the surfaces of your home, office, or school.

 `A messy kitchen and a virtual pear in the midst of it all`
 ![](http://www.wickedpearprogramming.com/w/wp-content/uploads/2017/06/IMG_584809A41BBF-1.jpg)